rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/couchdb/couchdb_enum.md

 ## Vulnerable Application

-Apple Filing Protocol (AFP) is Apple's file sharing protocol similar to SMB, and NFS.
-This module will gather information about the service.
-Netatalk is a Linux implementation of AFP.
+Apache CouchDB is a nosql database server which communicates over HTTP.
+This module will enumerate the server and databases hosted on it.

 The following was done on Ubuntu 16.04, and is largely base on [1and1.com](https://www.1and1.com/cloud-community/learn/database/couchdb/install-and-use-couchdb-on-ubuntu-1604/):